poseidon/matchbox/Documentation/getting-started-rkt.md

 ## Client VMs

-Create VM nodes which have known hardware attributes.
-The nodes will be attached to the `metal0` bridge where your pods run.
+Create QEMU/KVM VMs which have known hardware attributes.
+The nodes will be attached to the `metal0` bridge, where your pods run.

-    sudo ./scripts/libvirt create-rkt
+    sudo ./scripts/libvirt create
     sudo virt-manager

 You can use `virt-manager` to watch the console and reboot VM machines with